websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

    You can open the Information Sidebar for assets with a Content Display Page associated.
 You can identify these assets in the Contents list by the Page icon next to the asset name.
 ```

-To open the Information sidebar:
+To open the Information sidebar,

 1. Click the Actions Menu (![Actions Menu](../../images/icon-actions.png)) next to the asset and select *Info*.
 1. Alternatively, hover over the asset and click the *Info* (![Information icon](../../images/icon-information.png)) icon.